ZenitechSoftware/AutSoft.UnitySupplements/Documentation/articles/ResourceGenerator/UnityResourceGenerator.md

 ![Generate Button](~/images/ResourceGenerator/intro/GenerateButton.png)

-If your click the button the helper class will be generated in the root of the `Assets` folder
+When you click the button the helper class will be generated in the root of the `Assets` folder.

 ### Name generation rules